 The apprenticeship standards are a new in-depth way of gaining qualifications in your chosen job role.
-The Level 2 Hospitality Team Member is an intermediate apprenticeship, and is equivalent to five GCSEs at grades A-C. It takes approximately 12 months to complete (depending on working hours).
+By completing this Level 2 Hospitality Team Member apprenticeship, you will gain a qualification equivalent to five GCSEs at grades A-C. It takes approximately 12 months to complete (depending on working hours).

 As part of the apprenticeship you will engage in off-the-job training, create a portfolio of evidence, and complete the End-Point Assessment.